Kornacki: Pankratz Relives Olympics, 20 Years Later

-Marcia Pankratz is in her second stint with the University of Michigan field hockey program, returning to the reigns as head coach on Jan.
+Marcia Pankratz is in her 17th overall season as head coach of the University of Michigan field hockey program -- and eighth year in her current second stint, returning to the reigns as head coach on Jan.
 15, 2009, after a brief hiatus from coaching.
 Pankratz previously served as the Wolverines' head coach for nine seasons (1996-2004) and led U-M to the 2001 NCAA title -- the first by a women's team in the history of Michigan athletics.

-Pankratz recently led the Wolverines to back-to-back Big Ten titles in 2010 and 2011.
+Pankratz, who has also guided Michigan to seven Big Ten regular-season titles during her tenure, recently led the Wolverines to back-to-back league crowns in 2010 and 2011.
 The team captured the conference regular-season title outright in 2011, earning Pankratz her second straight Big Ten Coach of the Year honor and fifth overall conference award, and advanced to the quarterfinal round of the NCAA Tournament for the first time since 2007.
 In 2010, Michigan earned a share of the Big Ten regular-season crown and claimed the Big Ten Tournament title.
 The 2010 Wolverines, featuring three NFHCA All-Americans, boasted an eight-game turnaround in the win column from 2009 and had six wins over top-20 opponents, including three top-10 victories.

 Michigan's rise to prominence among intercollegiate field hockey's elite programs can be traced directly to Pankratz.
 After finishing sixth in the Big Ten during her first season as a head coach, she executed one of the greatest turnarounds in U-M sports history, leading the Wolverines to a 7-3 mark in the Big Ten to tie for the regular-season title in 1997.
 From 1997-2004, Michigan finished third or higher in the conference each season and snared five Big Ten regular-season crowns.
 U-M boasted undefeated (6-0) Big Ten records in both 2000 and 2002.
 U-M also advanced to the Big Ten Tournament championship game eight times, winning the playoff in 1999, 2000, 2004 and 2010.

-Pankratz first joined the Wolverines' head coaching staff in August 1996 following her stint with the U.S. National Team at the Summer Olympic Games in Atlanta.
+Pankratz took the helm of the Wolverine program in August 1996 following her stint with the U.S. National Team at the Summer Olympic Games in Atlanta.
 She scored three of the team's eight goals during the 1996 Olympics, building on her play at the 1988 Seoul Olympic Games.
 Pankratz spent nine years with U.S. Field Hockey team (1985-90, 1994-96), playing in 110 international matches, highlighted by competition in seven high-profile tournaments -- the Champion's Trophy team (1995), the Pan-American team (1995, '87), the World Cup team (1986, '94) and the U.S. Olympic team (1988, '96).
 Pankratz has participated in three Olympic Festivals (1985, '87 and '89), and helped the U.S. to a pair of silver medals in the 1985 and 1987 Pan American Games, as well as the bronze medal at the 1994 World Cup.
 As a result of her accomplishments on the international scene, Pankratz was inducted into the United States Field Hockey Association Hall of Fame in 2004.